 Nevada's pro-business policies and tax structure mean Nevada businesses hold on to more of their profits.

 Applications must include the following Authorized Service Providers: Actuary, Certified Public Accountant, Captive Managers, and Attorney licensed to practice in the State of Nevada.
 If the providers that you choose are not on the Approved Service Providers list the service provider must file a resume and Biographical Affidavit with the application to be reviewed and approved by the Commissioner.
-Please note, we do not require hard copies of all the application documents, but we will request the original signed Application and the original Biographical Affidavits.
+Please note, we do not require hard copies of all the application documents, but we will request the original signed Application (Section 1) and the original Biographical Affidavits.